HorvathLab/scSNViz/README.md

 If using Debian OS, you may need to install the following libraries: sudo apt install libfontconfig1-dev libharfbuzz-dev libfribidi-dev libcurl4-openssl-dev libfreetype6-dev libpng-dev libtiff5-dev libjpeg-dev libwebp-dev libcairo2

+Note: If using macOS or a Linux-based distribution, the plot_snv_data() and individual_snv_plots() functions will prompt the user to select the number of cores for parallel processing.
+This can drastically improve the runtime for large samples.
+The number of cores used is at the user’s discretion.
+For certain versions of macOS, this is limited to two cores, if you encounter issues using more than two, this may be the cause.
+If you are unsure how many cores are available, the R parallel package (loaded with scsnviz) provides the detectCores() function to check.

 ```
 # Enter commands in R (or R studio)
 install.packages('devtools')